-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact Providence Medical Foundation to arrange the services.

-What you must pay when Services that are covered for you you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccines There is no coinsurance, Flu/influenza shots (or vaccines), once each copayment, or deductible for flu/influenza season in the fall and winter, with the pneumonia, influenza, Hepatitis B, and COVID-19 additional flu/influenza shots (or vaccines) if medically vaccines. necessary • Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines • Other vaccines if you are at risk and they meet Medicare There is no coinsurance, copayment, or deductible for Part B coverage rules all other Medicare-covered We also cover some vaccines under our Part D prescription Part B immunizations. drug benefit.
-Refer to Chapter 6, Section 8 for additional You must go to a Medicare information. provider for your flu and/or Please note: If you are treated or monitored for an existing pneumonia shot. medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply You can get most immunizations at your local for the care received for the existing medical condition.
+What you must pay when Services that are covered for you you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccines There is no coinsurance, Flu/influenza shots (or vaccines), once each flu/influenza copayment, or deductible for season in the fall and winter, with additional flu/influenza the pneumonia, influenza, Hepatitis B, and COVID-19 (or vaccines) shots if medically necessary vaccines.
+Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare There is no coinsurance. copayment, or deductible for Part B coverage rules all other Medicare-covered We also cover some vaccines under our Part D prescription Part B immunizations. drug benefit.
+Refer to Chapter 6, Section 8 for additional information.
+You must go to a Medicare provider for your flu and/or Please note: If you are treated or monitored for an existing pneumonia shot. medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply You can get most for the care received for the existing medical condition. immunizations at your local pharmacy.